Myrmex/overview/cadmus/dev/frontend/app-setup.md

 This is essential to let the frontend find the server, while allowing us to manually edit this URI after building a distribution, and before creating a Docker image.

-(1) under `src` add an `env.js` file for project-dependent environment variables, with this content (replace the port number, in this sample 60849, with your backend API port number):
+(1) under `src` (or under `public` if using templates from Angular 18 onwards) add an `env.js` file for project-dependent environment variables, with this content (replace the port number, in this sample 60849, with your backend API port number):

 ```js
 // https://www.jvandemo.com/how-to-use-environment-variables-to-configure-your-angular-application-without-a-rebuild/